AkhilP9182/EVA5---Extensive-Vision-AI/S8/README.md

 *   Following are some of the images which were mis-classified by the model: <br/>
 ![S8_misclassified_images](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S8/images/S8_misclassified_images.png?raw=true)

-*   Following are some of the images which were mis-classified by the model: <br/>
+*   Following are some of the images which were correctly classified by the model: <br/>
 ![S8_correct_classified_images](https://github.com/AkhilP9182/EVA5---Extensive-Vision-AI/blob/main/S8/images/S8_correct_classified_images.png?raw=true)

 # **References:**